GNGscr/journey-app/README.md

 # Note - For Static Site Generation (SSG)

-Currently this App is purely client side.
+Currently this App is purely `client side`.

-To improve SEO, I would split each step into a different route,

-and use the SSG that Next.js provides.
+To improve SEO, I would split each step into a different route and use the SSG that Next.js provides.

 Example:  `/journey/[step]`